-- 1. Operations Plan - (a) For each Boardinghouse, Transitional Housing facility, or Emergency Shelter, an operations plan must be provided that addresses the following elements to the satisfaction of the City: - (i) Roles and responsibilities for key staff, the including the on-site manager; - (ii) Site/facility management, including a security and emergency plan; - (iii) Site/facility maintenance, including a regular litter patrol in the immediate vicinity of the site; - (iv) Occupancy policies, including resident responsibilities and a code of conduct that includes, at a minimum, a prohibition on the on-site use or sale of alcohol and illegal drugs and threatening or unsafe behavior; - (v) Procedures for maintaining accurate and complete records; - (vi) A multi-modal transportation plan identifying access to public transit and the bicycle network; - (vii) Outreach with surrounding property owners and residents and ongoing good neighbor policy; and - (viii) Proof of annual inspection by the City of Kingston Building Safety Department. - (b) Additionally, a Transitional Housing facility or Emergency Shelter Operations Plan shall also include provisions for provision of human and social services, including staffing plan and outcome measures.
+1. Operations Plan

+- (a) For each BOARDINGHOUSE, TRANSITIONAL HOUSING facility, or EMERGENCY SHELTER, an operations plan must be provided that addresses the following elements to the satisfaction of the City.
+If there is a state agency providing funding and oversight for the facility, the Operations Plan should match the requirements established by that agency. - (i) Roles and responsibilities for key staff, including the on-site manager; - (ii) Site/facility management, including a security and emergency plan; - (iii) Site/facility maintenance, including a regular litter patrol in the immediate vicinity of the SITE; - (iv) Occupancy policies, including resident responsibilities and a code of conduct that includes, at a minimum, a prohibition on the on-site use or sale of alcohol and illegal drugs and threatening or unsafe behavior; - (v) Procedures for maintaining accurate and complete records; - (vi) A multi-modal transportation plan identifying access to public transit and the bicycle network; - (vii) Outreach with surrounding property owners and residents and ongoing good neighbor policy; and - (viii) Proof of annual inspection by the City of Kingston Building Safety Department. - (b) Additionally, a TRANSITIONAL HOUSING facility, or EMERGENCY SHELTER Operations Plan shall also include provisions for provision of human and social services, including staffing plan and outcome measures.